Game changers

 This sort of creative cookery plays a vital role in helping people rediscover game.
 It’s no longer just something for special occasions or the shooting season – it’s everyday good eating, packed with flavour and goodness.

-Behind this celebration of game is a bigger picture.
-Eating game is good for you, too.
-It’s low in fat, high in iron and omega-3s.
+Behind the Eat Game Awards is a bigger picture.
+Eating game is good for you; it’s low in fat, high in iron and omega-3s.
 When sourced sustainably from the British countryside, it’s also good for the environment.
-It has a low carbon footprint and minimal miles, as well as helping manage land and wildlife in balance.
-And when it’s handled with care by experts like the Ragley Estate team or crafted into pies by chefs at The Inn Collection Group, it’s also incredibly tasty.
+And when it’s handled with care by experts like the team at Ragley Estate or crafted into pies by chefs at The Inn Collection Group, it’s also incredibly tasty.

 The Eat Game Awards scheme isn’t just about recognising excellence.
 It’s about raising awareness, sparking ideas and encouraging more people to give game a go.